This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Why is exfoliating important?

-Removing the dead cells from your skin has many benefits, including unclogging pores, improving blood flow, encouraging skin turnover, and improving the effectiveness of your skincare products.
+Removing the dead cells from your skin has many benefits, including unclogging pores, improving blood flow, encouraging skin turnover, and improving the effectiveness of your skin care products.
 All of these help keep the skin healthy and clear of dirt and toxins that can cause serious issues — like acne.
-Clearing the dead skin and deep cleaning your pores also means that your other skincare products can be absorbed deeper and be more effective because they’re not being stopped at the surface by dead skin.
+Clearing the dead skin and deep cleaning your pores also means that your other skin care products can be absorbed deeper and be more effective because they’re not being stopped at the surface by dead skin.

 Risks of exfoliating